sqlxpert/aws-tag-sched-ops/readme.md

 ## Output

 * After logging in to the [AWS Web Console](https://signin.aws.amazon.com/console), go to the [Log Group for the AWS Lambda function](https://console.aws.amazon.com/cloudwatch/home#logs:prefix=/aws/lambda/TagSchedOps-TagSchedOpsPerformLambdaFn-), in the CloudWatch Logs Console.
-If you gave the CloudFormation stack a name other than `TagSchedOps`, check the list of [Log Groups for _all_ AWS Lambda functions](https://console.aws.amazon.com/cloudwatch/home#logs:prefix=/aws/lambda/) instead.
+If you gave the CloudFormation stack a name other than <samp>TagSchedOps</samp>, check the list of [Log Groups for _all_ AWS Lambda functions](https://console.aws.amazon.com/cloudwatch/home#logs:prefix=/aws/lambda/) instead.

 * Sample output: